Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

 ```

 Because `"hello"` exists inside the binaries data you can not "Own" it.
 Ownership would imply that once its no longer
-used it can be freed, but as its part of the binary, that wouldn't sense.
-Instead, we just get a reference to where the
+used it can be freed, but as its part of the binary, that wouldn't make sense.
+Instead, we just get a reference to where
-value exists in memory.
+the value exists in memory.
 This reference is also immutable, you can't change values in the binary.
-Immutable references
+Immutable
-_are_ Copy though.
+references _are_ Copy though.

 What does this have to do with functions though?